adarsh27april/e-commerce/process.md

 1. create database.js in config folder, the `connectDatabase()` function connects us to the DB, export it & import it into the **<mark>server.js</mark>** file after the line where dotenv is configured or else it wont get DB_URI.

+> ## 📓
+>
+> In JavaScript, a Mongoose model is essentially a class that represents a MongoDB document and provides an interface for interacting with the database.
+Mongoose is an Object Data Modeling (ODM) library for MongoDB, which means it allows you to define schemas with strongly typed data, enforce validation rules, and create methods to perform CRUD (Create, Read, Update, Delete) operations on the documents.

 # Making Product API - 00:37:46

 1. Create Model folder inside backend